kike-canaries/canairio_sensorlib/README.md

                                                     // force to try autodetection,
                                                     // you can try to select one:
                                                     // sensors.init(sensors.Sensirion);
+                                                    // All i2c sensors are autodetected.

-    // Also you can access to special public objects, for example:
+    // Also you can access to special library objects, for example some calls:

     // sensors.sps30.sleep()
     // sensors.bme.readPressure();
+    // sensors.mhz19.getRange();
+    // sensors.scd30.getTemperatureOffset();
+    // sensors.aht10.readRawData();

     if(sensors.isPmSensorConfigured())